Moments of Artin-Schreier L-functions: Introduction

-Each curve $C_f$ with $f \in \asord$ has genus $\mathfrak{g} = (p-1)(d-1)$ and has $p$--rank equal to $\mathfrak{g}(C_f)$. \end{itemize} We will compute moments in each of the families above, and show that their behavior is given by that of random unitary matrices in the cases of the polynomial family and the ordinary family, and that of symplectic matrices in the case of the odd polynomial family.
+We will compute moments in the family above, and show that their behavior is given by that of random unitary matrices.
 More precisely, we will prove the following theorems.
 Throughout, fix a non-trivial additive character $\psi$ of $\mathbb{F}_p$.
 Our results do not depend on the choice of $\psi$.
-In the case of the polynomial family, we prove the following.